huminderhuminder

 Timeline

-Map your work items to a proportional time axis — see when work starts, how long it spans, and where the gaps are.
+Map your work to a proportional time axis, so you can see when work starts, how long it runs, and where the gaps are.

 Overview